1 Nature is maximally efficient

 Summary.The three known gauge groups derive from the three Reidemeister moves.

 Possible falsification.Find another interaction, another gauge group, another fundamental symmetry or another gauge boson.

 More to ponder.No other symmetry, gauge boson or interaction is predicted to exist.
 No supersymmetry, no unified gauge group, no Clifford algebra and no other internal space can describe nature.

 So far, no other model explains the interaction spectrum.

 In short,bending strands imply the observed gauge interactions.
 This agrees with observations.
 See C. Schiller, On the relation between the three Reidemeister moves and the three gauge groups.

 9 Strands explain fundamental constants

 Exploration.Deformation transfers explain Feynman diagrams.
-Transfer of Reidemeister moves between bosons and fermions explain the coupling constants.
+The transfer of Reidemeister moves between bosons and fermions explains the coupling constants.

 Exchanges of tether positions explain mixing angles.